MicrosoftDocs/quantum-docs/articles/how-to-manage-permissions-quantum-workspaces.md

 az login
 ```

-If you have multiple Azure subscriptions, select the subscription with the workspace that you want to lock.
-Replace `SubscriptionName` with your subscription name.
-You can also use the subscription ID instead of the subscription name.
-For example
+If you have multiple Azure subscriptions, select the subscription with the resources that you want to lock.
+Replace `SubscriptionName` with your subscription name or subscription ID.
+For example,

 ```azurecli
 az account set --subscription "Azure subscription 1"